Posted on

 Content product attributes

-These shortcodes can be used to display products based on their attributes – size, color, etc.
+These shortcodes can be used to display products based on their attributes.
+These include size and color to name a few.

 • attribute – displays products with a certain attribute.